Man in a cedar cold plunge at dawn with rising steam, illustrating cold exposure and recovery

 • Never do cold plunges alone, especially in open water.
 Cold shock can cause you to gasp and hyperventilate.

 • Do not hold your breath or do intense breathing exercises in or near water.
 This is dangerous and can cause you to pass out.
+The Wim Hof Method (rapid breathing followed by breath-holds) is popular, but it is separate from the Stanford protocol and should never be done in or near water.

 • Start slow.
 Build up gradually over weeks, not days.